rpires71/milestone2/README.md

 **Acceptance Criteria**
 - [ ] The homepage mentions families or groups as supported user types.
-- [ ] Links to other pages is visible.
+- [ ] Links to other pages are visible.
 - [ ] The purpose of the Holiday Destination Finder are summarised in the introduction.
 - [ ] Any text aimed at families is written in clear, reassuring language.
 - [ ] Navigation and layout are mobile/tablet-friendly and accessible.